KeldOelykke/FailFast/README.md

 				failer.failObjectNull(this, "referenceNull");
 			}

-The arguments are the dynamic information that changes. 'this' is an Object that is to identify the caller the checker-failer methods.
+The arguments are the dynamic information that changes. 'this' is an Object that is to identify the caller of the checker-failer methods.
 In the checker-call a contract with the caller is started, if 'referenceNull' is in-fact null, otherwise no contract is started. 'this' is therefore needed again as an argument in the failer-call - to end the engaged contract. 'referenceNull' is an argument for the checker call and as an identification argument in the failer call.

 If the checker-call returns false, no contract has been started and the failer method will - and should not - be called.
 This is the cheap outcome, where no new instances are needed.